-You will automatically qualify for the enhanced rate of the daily-living component.
+You will automatically qualify for the enhanced rate of the daily living component.
 However, the payment of the mobility component will depend on whether you need help to get around, and if you do, how much help you need.

-The way to make a claim if you have a terminal illness is by phone on 0800 917 2222 (England, Wales and Scotland) or 0800 012 1573 (Northern Ireland).
+The way to make a claim if you have a terminal illness is by phone on 0800 917 2222 (England and Wales) or 0800 012 1573 (Northern Ireland).
+In Scotland, see our Adult Disability Payment factsheet.